Study abroad financial considerations

 TUITION FEES WHILE STUDYING ABROAD

-Your tuition fees to the University of Leeds will also be substantially reduced to 15% of your usual fee for the year you spend abroad.
-Moreover, you won't need to pay any tuition fees to the university you are selected to study abroad.
+Your tuition fees to the University of Leeds will be substantially reduced for a study abroad year.
+You won't need to pay any tuition fees to the university you are selected to study abroad.

 You will be able to access your Student Maintenance Loan as normal to help you finance your study abroad year.
 Find out more on the Applying for your student loan page.